 You can correct the problem and re-apply.

-"My wife Eileen named me as executor in her will.
+"My wife named me as executor in her will.
 She left her estate to me and our children.
-The only other gift was a ring to her sister Zara.
-I was confused about whether I had to send her brother Francis notice of the probate application.
-My lawyer explained that if Eileen had died without a will, only the kids and I would have been entitled to the estate under the law.
-So I didn’t have to send Francis notice."
+The only other gift was a ring to her sister.
+I was confused about whether I had to send her brother notice of the probate application.
+My lawyer explained that if my wife had died without a will, only the kids and I would have been entitled to the estate under the law.
+So I don’t have to send her brother notice of the application."

-anyone who’s served a citation to you in relation to the deceased (such as a citation requiring you to apply for probate in form P32),
+anyone who’s served a citation to you in relation to the deceased (such as a citation requiring you to apply for probate)

-if the deceased was a member of a treaty first nation, the treaty first nation, and
+if the deceased was a member of a treaty First Nation, the treaty First Nation

 Failing to give notice to the Public Guardian and Trustee, when it’s required, is a common reason probate applications are rejected.